 4. Impress your Rabbi

-Show off your Jewish pride with super-scrumptious Star of David lollipops, dreidel candy tubes, and silver-wrapped chocolate stars.
+Show off your Jewish pride with super-scrumptious Star of David lollipops, champagne jelly beans, dreidel candy tubes, and silver-wrapped chocolate stars.
 Try smores made from Hershey bars and matzah.